 This section explores how to update packages for your Red Hat OpenStack Platform environment within the same version.
-In this case, it is updates within Red Hat OpenStack Platform 10.
+In this case, it is upgrades within Red Hat OpenStack Platform 9.
 This includes updating aspects of both the Undercloud and Overcloud.

 With High Availaibility for Compute instances (or Instance HA, as described in High Availability for Compute Instances), upgrades or scale-up operations are not possible.
 Any attempts to do so will fail.

 If you have Instance HA enabled, disable it before performing an upgrade or scale-up.
 To do so, perform a rollback as described in Rollback.

 This procedure for both situations involves the following workflow:

 - Update the Red Hat OpenStack Platform director packages